ICOS-Carbon-Portal/jupyter/education/climbeco_2020/ancillarydata/images/README.md

 # Images
-This folder contains images that are used in all notebooks for all modules.
+This folder contains images that are used in all notebooks for all exercises.

 ## Structure